RogerBaklund/LayoutProcessor/README.md

 is called the prefix.
 If it is a space (or TAB) character, it is an indented line and it belongs to the same block as the previous line.
 Blank lines are ignored.

-A set of prefix characters has builtin support, but you can override these and/or add your own prefixes.
+A set of prefix characters has builtin support, you can override these and/or add your own prefixes.

 The main building blocks of a script is the "layout", which is similar to procedures in other languages.
 You define layous and call them by their name, optionally with parameters.
 Layout names may contain spaces